LTM's small farm is completely off the grid. Her family uses solar and alternative power sources for lighting, cooking, animal fencing, etc.

 - Forget about running your generator all night if you have no hope of getting to sleep.

-- And your neighbors might never forgive you if you subject them to the relentless noise and vibrations generated by many models.
+- Your neighbors might never forgive you if you subject them to the relentless noise and vibrations generated by many models.

 One of the reasons my family prefers the Honda EU20i over other generators is the fact that it is, by comparison, surprisingly quiet.
 Yes, it still makes noise.
 But nowhere near as much noise as others.